Council of Governors

 As part of continued measures to keep patients and the public safe during the coronavirus outbreak, Board meetings are currently taking place by video.

 If you have a question you would like to put to the Board of Directors or Council of Governors, please email it to the Foundation Trust Office on kch-tr.FTO@nhs.net.
 In your email, please state at which meeting you would like your question to be asked in the subject line.

-How to join: Details of how to join by video link will be published here.
+Instructions on how to join will be listed here.